To get the index we compare the characteristics of video cards and their relative prices.

 NVIDIA RTX A4000: specs and benchmarks

 NVIDIA started RTX A4000 sales 12 April 2021.
-This is Ampere architecture desktop card based on 8 nm manufacturing process and primarily aimed at gamers.
-16 GB of GDDR6 memory clocked at 16 GB/s are supplied, and together with 256 Bit memory interface this creates a bandwidth of 512.0 GB/s.
+This is high-end Ampere architecture desktop card based on 8 nm manufacturing process and primarily aimed at designers.
+16 GB of GDDR6 memory clocked at 14 GB/s are supplied, and together with 256 Bit memory interface this creates a bandwidth of 448.0 GB/s.

 Compatibility-wise, this is single-slot card attached via PCIe 4.0 x16 interface.
 Its manufacturer default version has a length of 241 mm.
 1x 6-pin power connector is required, and power consumption is at 140 Watt.

-Of RTX A4000's architecture, market type and release date.
+Of RTX A4000's architecture, market segment and release date.